ovh/venom/executors/web/README.md

 ## Web driver

-Web driver allow to manipulate a browser.
+Web driver allows to manipulate a browser.

 To use firefox browser, `geckodriver` binary must be installed - see [here](https://github.com/mozilla/geckodriver/releases) To use chrome browser, `chromedriver` binary must be installed - see [here](https://chromedriver.chromium.org/downloads)